 How We Are Organized

-As a policy advisor to the Secretary, the Assistant Secretary for Aviation works in close coordination with the Deputy Secretary, the Undersecretary for Policy, General Counsel, secretarial officers, heads of operating administrations, and Director of the Research and Innovative Technology Administration (RITA).
+As a policy advisor to the Secretary, the Assistant Secretary for Aviation works in close coordination with the Deputy Secretary, the Undersecretary for Policy, General Counsel, secretarial officers, heads of operating administrations, and the Assistant Secretary for Research and Technology.

 In particular, the Office works collaboratively on aviation matters with the Federal Aviation Administration (FAA), an operating administration within the Department.
 In contrast to the Office’s primary role on aviation economic matters, the FAA is broadly responsible for the safety of aircraft and flight operations, including certification of aircraft, pilots, instructors and flight crews; air traffic control; designation of airspace; and Federal assistance to airports.
 The Office also works closely with the Office of General Counsel, which is broadly responsible for aviation consumer protection matters.